EndPointCorp/end-point-blog/2011/11/14/performing-bulk-edits-in-rails-part-1.html.md

 });
 ```

-At this point, you might have noticed that we're submitting a form with no fields in it!
+At this point, you might have noticed that we’re submitting a form with no fields in it!
 While we could simply wrap our form_tag around our search results, but we may not always want this.
 For example, what if we need multiple forms to be able to send our selection to different controllers in our application?
-Right now we're working on a bulk edit, but you know the client is expecting a bulk download as well.
-We can't wrap the same search results partial in multiple forms.
-Let's see how we would populate the our form using more Javascript.
+Right now we’re working on a bulk edit, but you know the client is expecting a bulk download as well.
+We can’t wrap the same search results partial in multiple forms.
+Let’s see how we would populate the our form using more Javascript.

 ```ruby
 # app/assets/javascripts/search.js